Cookbook: The rise of the modern cookbook

 With the advent of the printing press in the 16th and 17th centuries, numerous books were written on how to manage households and prepare food.
 In Holland and England competition grew between the noble families as to who could prepare the most lavish banquet.
 By the 1660s, cookery had progressed to an art form and good cooks were in demand.
 Many of them published their own books detailing their recipes in competition with their rivals.
 Many of these books have now been translated and are available online.

 By the 19th century, the Victorian preoccupation for domestic respectability brought about the emergence of cookery writing in its modern form.
-In 1796, the first known American cookbook titled, American Cookery, written by Amelia Simmons, was published in Hartford, Connecticut.
-Until then, the cookbooks printed and used in the Thirteen Colonies were British.
 The first modern cookery writer and compiler of recipes for the home was Eliza Acton.
 Her pioneering cookbook, Modern Cookery for Private Families (1845), was aimed at the domestic reader rather than the professional cook or chef.
 This was an immensely influential book, and it established the format for modern writing about cookery.
 The publication introduced the now-universal practice of listing the ingredients and suggested cooking times with each recipe.
 It included the first recipe for Brussels sprouts.
 Contemporary chef Delia Smith is quoted as having called Acton "the best writer of recipes in the English language".
 Modern Cookery long survived her, remaining in print until 1914 and available more recently in facsimile reprint.

 Acton's work was an important influence on Isabella Beeton, who published Mrs Beeton's Book of Household Management in 24 monthly parts between 1857 and 1861.
 The book was a guide to running a Victorian household, with advice on fashion, child care, animal husbandry, poisons, the management of servants, science, religion, and industrialism.
 Despite its title, most of the text consisted of recipes, such that another popular name for the volume is Mrs Beeton's Cookbook.
 Most of the recipes were illustrated with coloured engravings, and it was the first book to show recipes in a format that is still used today.
 Many of the recipes were plagiarised from earlier writers, including Acton.

 In 1885 the Virginia Cookery Book was published by Mary Stuart Smith.
 In 1896 the American cook Fannie Farmer (1857–1915) published The Boston Cooking-School Cook Book which contained some 1,849 recipes.